 (define (create-rocket-scene.v5 h) (cond [(<= h ROCKET-CENTER-TO-BOTTOM) (place-image ROCKET 50 h MTSCN)] [(> h ROCKET-CENTER-TO-BOTTOM) (place-image ROCKET 50 ROCKET-CENTER-TO-BOTTOM MTSCN)]))As you can see, both branches of the cond expression have the following shape:with ... indicating where they differ.

 Reformulate create-rocket-scene.v5 to use a nested expression; the resulting function mentions place-image only once.

 ; A TrafficLight shows one of three colors: ; – "red" ; – "green" ; – "yellow" ; interpretation each element of TrafficLight represents which colored ; bulb is currently turned on

 ; TrafficLight -> TrafficLight ; Determines the next state of the traffic light from the given s (check-expect (traffic-light-next "red") "green") (define (traffic-light-next s) (cond [(string=? "red" s) "green"] [(string=? "green" s) "yellow"] [(string=? "yellow" s) "red"]))

-Exercise 48.
+Exercise 46.
 If you copy and paste the above function definition into the definitions area of DrRacket and click RUN, DrRacket highlights two of the three cond lines.
-This coloring tells you that your test cases do not cover all possible cases.
+This coloring tells you that your test cases do not cover the full conditional.
 Add enough tests to make DrRacket happy.